Oh god. Does anyone really want to read about this year? Haven’t we all had enough already?

 Despite my somewhat romanticized photojournal of this time, it was definitely not easy.
 The isolation slowly drove me mad and I don’t say that lightly.

-My mind felt like snapped cable lines thrashing around with electricity.
 I was overcome by random, disconnected memories and thoughts bouncing around not knowing where to land.
 (I’ve experienced this feeling again recently and looking back, I wonder if this is literally the feeling of your brain rewiring itself?)

 I was having vivid haunting dreams and would wake up not knowing where I was…I craved human touch so badly it made me cry…